 You are exempt from paying these fees if your restaurant is smaller than 3,750 gross square feet (this refers to all interior and exterior spaces used to serve customers in some way, except for parking areas) and you only play music transmitted via radio, television, cable, or satellite sources, as long as you don’t charge patrons to hear the music.

 If your restaurant is larger than 3,750 gross square feet, it can still be exempt, if you only play music transmitted via radio, television, cable, or satellite sources, you don’t charge patrons to listen to music, and you don’t have more than four televisions and six speakers.
 However, there are a slew of elements that could make you non-exempt, so consult Federal copyright law, Section 110 (5)(B) to determine if you must have PPL coverage.

-You might think that just because you pay for a streaming service–such as Spotify, Pandora, Apple Music, and Tidal – you might be exempt from paying for a PPL.
+You might think that just because you pay for a streaming service or apps for restaurant owners–such as Spotify, Pandora, Apple Music, and Tidal – you might be exempt from paying for a PPL.
 Wrong!
 All these services are intended only for private, non-commercial use by consumers.
 So while you can use them to provide a soundtrack for your restaurant, you must still obtain PPLs from the necessary PROs.
 The same holds true for music you’ve purchased digitally and placed on an iPod or another device.

 If you decide to only have a jukebox on the premises to provide music, you can forgo negotiating directly with the PROs and simply obtain a single license from the Jukebox License Office, which covers ASCAP, BMI, and SESAC repertoires.
 Many jukebox vendors include this license and its fee in the rental cost, but double check to make sure.